EMDR and Trauma

 What is EMDR?

-EMDR (or Eye Movement Desensitisation and Reprocessing) was developed around 25 years ago by American psychologist Francine Shapiro.
+EMDR (or Eye Movement Desensitisation and Reprocessing) was discovered in 1987 by American psychologist Francine Shapiro, and it has been developed ever since.
 It is a powerful therapy for people who suffer from psychological symptoms following traumatic events.
 These events can range from a single accident to repeated traumas (for example, in the case of adults who were abused as children).